ukleidon/rafay/k10/README.md

 `global.persistence.metering.size` | Size of a volume for metering service  | `global.persistence.size`
 `global.persistence.storageClass` | Specified StorageClassName will be used for PVCs | `None` `global.airgapped.repository` | Specify the helm repository for offline (airgapped) installation | `''`
+`global.imagePullSecret` | Provide secret which contains docker config for private repository.
+Use `k10-ecr` when secrets.dockerConfigPath is used. | `''`
 `secrets.awsAccessKeyId` | AWS access key ID (required for AWS deployment) | `None` `secrets.awsSecretAccessKey` | AWS access key secret | `None` `secrets.awsIamRole` | ARN of the AWS IAM role assumed by K10 to perform any AWS operation. | `None`